 MEET THE STAFF

-Jennifer Jacquot-DeVries is RREAL’s Fund Development Officer, working to raise funds to support the organization’s mission and program goals.
+Jennifer Jacquot-DeVries works to raise funds to support the organization’s mission and share program updates with our community.
 Jennifer is a writer and fundraiser with more than a decade of nonprofit fundraising experience.
 Previously, Jennifer was the Development Director for a national voting rights organization.
-In the Brainerd Lakes Area Jennifer has worked with Tri-County Community Action Partnership and Crow Wing Food Co-op.
-Jennifer volunteers with the Land Stewardship Project, Crow Wing Food Co-op, and the Brainerd Riverfront Committee—using her skills and passion to build community and statewide support for sustainable land use, clean water, local food, and low-impact recreation.
+In the Brainerd Lakes Area Jennifer has worked with Tri-County Community Action Partnership.
+Jennifer volunteers with the Land Stewardship Project and Crow Wing Food Co-op, using her skills and passion to build community and statewide support for sustainable land use, clean water, and local food.
 Jennifer resides with her family in the Brainerd area and is excited to bring her passion for sustainability to RREAL and support the work of expanding renewable energy in Minnesota.

 George is married 32 years, has five children and 11 grandchildren.
 He graduated from Knapp Business College in 1989 in computer technology.
 He has certifications in network, solar, cybersecurity, and training.